Skip to content

 </html>

-Calling website visitor after sending an application through the lead generator
+Calling a website visitor after sending an application through the lead generator

-You need to add the method afterViewControllerRun into the structure applyWidgetsOptions, subscribe to the event leadsubmit, inside of which we will call the method CallGearWidget.sitePhoneCall with data from the application generator form.
+You need to add the method afterViewControllerRun into the structure applyWidgetsOptions and subscribe to the event leadsubmit, inside of which we will call the method CallGearWidget.sitePhoneCall with data from the application generator form.

 __cs.push(['applyWidgetsOptions', {